yaseenkady/tree.pro/4_digestive_system/7_pancreas/diabetes/diabetes_mellitus/diabetic_ketoacidosis.md

 # Comment

-Not-miss diagnosis.

-Mortality 5% in age below 40 and 20% in elderly.

 # Epidemiology

+Not-miss
+(Mortality 5% in adult and 20% in elderly.)

 Precipitating factor